 PPRA will take any pug regardless of its history, age or medical requirements.
 We also take any other brachycephalic breeds such as Boston Terriers, French Bulldogs and Pekingese.

 PPRA also offer an ‘assisted rehoming’ option if you would prefer to rehome yourself with limited intervention from us.
 This would allow you to utilise our social media platforms and leverage the audience to reach out to our rescue community.
 We would include photos and a blurb about your pug and all applications would be sent to you directly for shortlisting and you would be responsible for selecting the most suitable for your pug.
 We will guide throughout the process.

 Please note, if you would like PPRA to handle the applications and facilitate the rehoming, then we require you to surrender your pug to us beforehand as outlined above.

-For further information regarding surrendering, assisted rehoming or should you wish to surrender a pug or any other brachycephalic breed, please contact one of the following numbers relevant to your state:
+For further information regarding surrendering, assisted rehoming or should you wish to surrender a pug or any other brachycephalic breed, please contact or send an SMS to one of the following numbers relevant to your state:

 Alternatively, or if your state is not listed you can contact us via email: firstname.lastname@example.org

 This function has been disabled for Pug Patrol Rescue Australia.